virtapi/virtapi/docs/api/v1/general.md

 ### Response structure

 Responses will always be in the form described as the value of the response variable below.
 Any reply not conforming to this format can be considered as an error.
+It is possible that an Object doesn't have all attributes that are defined in the modell.
+These attributes will be null.

 ```javascript
 // Type definitions